openrewrite/rewrite-docs/authoring-recipes/writing-a-java-refactoring-recipe.md

                 return classDecl;
             }

-            // Interpolate the fullyQualifiedClassName into the template and use the resulting AST to update the class body classDecl = classDecl.withBody(
+            // Interpolate the fullyQualifiedClassName into the template and use the resulting LST to update the class body classDecl = classDecl.withBody(
                     classDecl.getBody().withTemplate(
                             helloTemplate,